-- The Board Audit Committee (BAC) has responsibility for monitoring compliance with the risk management framework approved by the Board Risk Committee for internal control matters.
-In this role, the Board Audit Committee monitors the effectiveness of Internal Audit and Credit Assurance. - The Board Remuneration Committee liaises with the Board Risk Committee and the Chief Risk Officer to ensure there is a properly integrated approach to remuneration that appropriately reflects risk. - The Board Corporate Governance Committee (BCGC) reviews Macquarie's corporate governance arrangements.
+- The Board Audit Committee (BAC) assesses the effectiveness of internal controls in its role of oversight of the quality and integrity of Macquarie's accounting, auditing and financial reporting.
+The Board Audit Committee monitors and reviews the effectiveness of Internal Audit and Credit Assurance. - The Board Remuneration Committee liaises with the Board Risk Committee and the Chief Risk Officer to ensure there is a properly integrated approach to remuneration that appropriately reflects risk. - The Board Corporate Governance Committee (BCGC) reviews Macquarie's corporate governance and compliance matters.